manuhabitela/drawingboard.js/README.md

 If you use [Bower](http://twitter.github.com/bower/), getting the files is easy with command line: `bower install drawingboard.js`.

-After jQuery, you can include the minified script and stylesheet contained in the `dist` folder. `drawingboard.min.js` contains everything whereas `drawingboard.nocontrol.min.js` does not contains controls *(no shit?)*.
+After jQuery, you can include the minified script and stylesheet contained in the `dist` folder. `drawingboard.min.js` contains everything whereas `drawingboard.nocontrol.min.js` does not contain controls *(no shit?)*.

 ## Creating a drawingboard